MHSeals/mhseals_docker/README.md

 ### Mac

+> [!IMPORTANT]
+> If you are willing to troubleshoot installing a newer version of OpenGL on an X11 Server (XQuartz), follow the steps below and document what you do as much as possible.
+Otherwise, simply install Linux on your Mac and follow the Linux instructions as normal.

 Identify your chip architecture (Intel or Apple Silicon) by running `uname -m`.
 If you system is an Intel-based Mac, it should output `x86_64`, and if it is Apple Silicon, it will show `arm64`.

 Install the following programs through your preferred method: